StockingAnarcy/Slider1/README.md

 1. Place .exe file in any place you want.
 2. Then next to the .exe file, place the Images folder, where your images in .jpg format will be located.
 3. At this stage you can start the application and evaluate its work.
 When you get a .txt file, it will automatically put it on the screen.
-4. You can choose the font size and style, text color, image, or background color using the context menu (rmb click on any area of the screen).
+4. You can select the font size and style, text color, image, or background color using the context menu.
+You can also choose the position of the output window (rmb click on any area of the screen).
 5. Create/delete/overwrite .txt file to display it on the screen.
 6. Enjoy the work of the application.